martincosimano/anim8tor-avatar-generator/README.md

 # Animated Avatar Generator App

 Web-based application that utilizes the MultiAvatar API to create animated avatars based on user input.
-Along with the customization options, the app also features a "heart" button that allows users to save their favorite avatars to a list for later use.
-The application is easily accessible through any web browser, making it a fun and convenient tool for creating unique avatars.
+The app also features a "heart" button that allows users to save their favorite avatars to a list where they can upvote or delete them.

 ![image](https://user-images.githubusercontent.com/103332504/236951137-872d38d9-7630-4cc1-b90b-e2af29ca7b2f.png)